docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 ### Display 3D mesh in notebook

-You can display your 3D mesh interactively from its url as well as a `VerticesAndFaces` instance, by calling `.display()` on either one.
+You can display your 3D mesh interactively from its url as well as a [`VerticesAndFaces`][docarray.documents.mesh.vertices_and_faces.VerticesAndFaces] instance, by calling `.display()` on either one.
 The latter will always display without color, whereas display from url will show with color if this information is included in the file content.

 ```python
 doc.url.display()